wandb/docs/docs/guides/hosting/hosting-options/self-managed.md

 W&B can provide recommendations for the different components and provide guidance through the installation process.

 Refer to the [On Prem / Baremetal](../how-to-guides/bare-metal.md) documentation.
-Check [Obtain your W&B Server license](#obtain-your-wb-server-license) to complete the setup.

 ## Obtain your W&B Server license